DataDog/integrations-core/openmetrics/README.md

 ## Overview

-Extract custom metrics from any openmetrics endpoints.
+Extract custom metrics from any OpenMetrics endpoints.

-**Note:** All the metrics retrieved by this integration will be considered as custom metrics.
+**Note:** All the metrics retrieved by this integration are considered as custom metrics.

 ## Setup

 ### Installation

-The OpenMetrics check is packaged with the Agent starting version 6.5.0.
+The OpenMetrics check is packaged with the [Datadog Agent starting version 6.5.0][7].

 ### Configuration

-Edit the `openmetrics.d/conf.yaml` file to add your different openmetrics instances you want to retrieve metrics from.
+Edit the `openmetrics.d/conf.yaml` file at the root of your [Agent's configuration directory][8] to add the different OpenMetrics instances you want to retrieve metrics from.

-Each instance is at least composed of:
+Each instance is at least composed of the following parameters:

-* a `prometheus_url` that points to the metric route (**Note:** must be unique)
+* `prometheus_url`: Points to the metric route (**Note:** it must be unique)
-* a `namespace` that will be prepended to all metrics (to avoid metrics name collision)
+* `namespace`: Namespace to be prepended to all metrics (allows to avoid metrics name collision)
-* a list of `metrics` that you want to retrieve as custom metrics, for each metric you can either simply add it to the list `- metric_name` or renaming it like `- metric_name: renamed`.
-It's also possible to use a `*` wildcard such as `- metric*` that would fetch all matching metrics (to use with caution as it can potentially send a lot of custom metrics)
+* `metrics`: A list of metrics that you want to retrieve as custom metrics, for each metric you can either simply add it to the list `- metric_name` or renaming it like `- metric_name: renamed`.
+It's also possible to use a `*` wildcard such as `- metric*` that fetches all matching metrics (to use with caution as it can potentially send a lot of custom metrics).

-There is also a couple of more advanced settings (ssl, labels joining, custom tags,...) that are documented in the [example configuration][2]
+There is also a couple of more advanced settings (`ssl`, `labels joining`, `tags`,...) that are documented in the [`conf.yaml` example configuration][2]

-If you are monitoring an off-the-shelf software and you think it would deserve an official integration, have a look at `kube_proxy` for an example, and don't hesitate to contribute.

 ### Validation